temporalio/documentation/docs/jargon/mesh.md

 - **Description**: Specifies how quickly the retry interval increases.
   The default value is 2.0.
   A backoff coefficient of 1.0 means that the retry interval always equals the [initial interval](#initial-interval).
-- **Use case**: Use this setting to increase the interval between retries.
+- **Use case**: Use this attribute to increase the interval between retries.
   By having a backoff coefficient greater than 1.0, the first few retries happen relatively quickly to overcome intermittent failures, but subsequent retries happen farther and farther apart to account for longer outages.
-  Use the [maximum interval](#maximum-interval) setting to prevent the coefficient from increasing the retry interval too much.
+  Use the [maximum interval](#maximum-interval) attribute to prevent the coefficient from increasing the retry interval too much.

 ### Maximum interval

 - **Description**: Specifies the maximum interval between retries.
   The default value is 100 times the [initial interval](#initial-interval).
-- **Use case**: This setting is useful for [backoff coefficients](#backoff-coefficient) that are greater than 1.0 because it prevents the retry interval from growing infinitely.
+- **Use case**: This attribute is useful for [backoff coefficients](#backoff-coefficient) that are greater than 1.0 because it prevents the retry interval from growing infinitely.

 ### Maximum attempts